-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to have a FWRA between 26 June 2017 and January 2023, a non-compliant FWRA between January 2023 and 13 November 2024, no P&Ps between 1 June 2014 and 25 June 2017 and no PCPs between 26 June 2017 and 15 November 2022.
-Furthermore, between 26 June 2017 and 5 June 2025, it failed to have in place compliant CMRAs and two of six files also had inadequate source of funds checks.
+5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

+5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was less serious (score of one).
+This is because between 26 June 2017 and 9 April 2024, it failed to have in place a compliant CMRA and failed to carry out adequate source of funds checks on two files.

-- 5.3 The SRA considers the impact or risk of harm was medium (score of four).
+5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-The firm carries out the majority of its work in conveyancing, which puts it at a greater risk of being used to launder money.
-There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place. - 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017 (and previously the MLRs 2007), with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £30,929. - 5.6 The SRA considers that the basic penalty should be reduced by twenty percent, in terms of mitigation discount, to £24,743.
-This reduction follows the following factors in the Guidance that apply to this case: - a.
-The firm has taken steps to rectify its failures, taking steps to produce a compliant FWRA and CMRA process and providing the relevant AML training in relation to its new CMRA form and source of funds.
-It also took steps to document CMRA on all in-scope files. - b.
-The firm has confirmed that it is currently ongoing a change in ownership, effective 11 June 2025, with new leadership committed to upholding the highest standards of regulatory compliance. - c.
-The firm has stated that since the dates of the breaches, the current management has implemented measures, and the new management is implementing further robust internal controls and compliance measures to prevent reoccurrence. - d.
-The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £24,743.
+The firm carries out around half of its work in scope of the regulations, with over a third being in the field of conveyancing alone (which equates to circa £2.5m via conveyancing).
+This puts it at a greater risk of being used to launder money.
+There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

+5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'B'.
+The Guidance indicates a broad penalty bracket of between 0.4% and 1.2% of the firm's annual domestic turnover is appropriate.

+5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs around half of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £28,108.

+5.6 The SRA considers that the basic penalty should be reduced by 10%, in terms of mitigation discount, to £25,297, then reduced using our discretion for proportionality reasons to £25,000.
+This reduction follows the following factors in the Guidance that apply to this case:

+- a.
+The firm has taken steps to rectify its failures, by taking into account our guidance and producing a compliant CMRA, documenting it on all in-scope files and providing training to inscope staff in relation to source of funds and wealth. - b.
+The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

+5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is £25,000.